Turkey's Albayrak tells investors the country will emerge stronger

 “I also find the sustainable growth goal important.
 The importance of fiscal discipline was stressed.
 In a nutshell, it shows that problems of the economy can be discussed with investors and confidence can be restored.”

-Compiled by Karin Strohecker, Claire Milhench and Marc Jones in London, Ece Toksabay in Ankara; Editing by Toby Chopra
+Compiled by Karin Strohecker, Claire Milhench and Marc Jones in London, Ece Toksabay in Ankara; Editing by Toby Chopra and David Stamp